 But how exactly can this be achieved?
 In this guide, we’ll run through effective solutions for measuring the ROI for leadership development programs.

-According to an article by SHRM, “only 18% of businesses are gathering relevant business impact metrics, which may be why some experts have questioned the worth of these programs in recent years.”
+According to an article by SHRM, only 18% of businesses are gathering relevant business impact metrics, which may be why some experts have questioned the worth of these programs!

-- How much did engagement from the individual leader and the team around them rise?
+- Engagement scores.
 Engagement surveys are great measures to prove that the investment in leadership training has been worthwhile.
 Many studies show how engagement is linked to performance, therefore, this is a measure you must not miss.

 In the end, leadership development programs should not just serve the individual participant, but the organization as a whole.
 Measuring the ROI on your programs ensures that organizational goals are being attained, and that employee development is moving in the right direction.
 As Peter Drucker once famously said ‘’You can't improve what you don't measure”, and this couldn’t be more true when it comes to leadership development!
 Investing in leadership development programs is a no-brainer for L&D and HR teams, but to convince management of its effectiveness, knowing how to measure ROI is a necessity.

-At Session, we know how important it is to track ROI for our coaching journeys, so we do exactly that.
+At Session, we know how important it is to track ROI for our coaching journeys.
 We provide regular check-ins and feedback surveys to ensure that programs and journeys stay on track.
 Additionally, when 8+ employees undertake coaching, we make quarterly trend reports highlighting issues, recommendations, and tips for HR to stay up-to-date.
 Curious to learn more about advancing leadership development with Session?
 Reach out to our team to learn more.